McCache/McCache-for-Python/README.md

 3. **Processor**. &nbsp;Whose job is to process the incoming changes.
 4. **Housekeeper**. &nbsp;Whose job is manage the acknowledgement of the messages.

 UDP is unreliable.
-We have to implement a guaranteed message transfer protocol over it in `McCache`.
-We did consider TCP but will have to implement management of peer-to-peer connection manager.
-Multi-casting is implemented on top of UDP and we selected it.
-Furthermore, the nature of `McCache` is to broadcast out changes and this align well with multicasting.  `McCache` prioritize operation that mutates the cache and only acknowledged these operations.
-In the future as our knowledge expand, we can return to re-evaluate this decision.

-UDP is unreliable.
 We implemented a guaranteed message transfer protocol over UDP in `McCache`.
 The nature of `McCache` is to broadcast out changes and this align well with multicast service offered by UDP and we selected it.
 Furthermore, `McCache` prioritize operation that mutates the cache and only acknowledged these operations.
 We did consider TCP but will have to implement management of peer-to-peer connection manager.

 A message may be larger than the UDP payload size.
 Regardless, we always chunk up the message into fragments plus a header that fully fit into the UDP payload.
 Each UDP payload is made up of a fixed length header follow by a variable length message fragment.
 The message is further broken up into the key and fragment section as depicted below: